bbqkees/Domoticz-Pi-USB8-relay-board-SOS-solutions/README.md

 ## Step by Step instructions:

 ### Step 1: plug in the board and check if it is the right one
-Plug in the relay board on your Pi and log in with via a SSH shell (F.i. with Putty).
+Plug in the relay board to a free USB port on your Pi and log in to the Pi via a SSH shell (F.i. with Putty).

 type: `sudo lsusb -v | more`<br>
 This will list all devices on USB.<br>